gomods/athens/docs/content/design/from-vcs2user.md

 ## Components

 Let's start with describing all the components you will see along the way.
-There's no better way how to get a clear picture of the connected part than with a picture.
+There's no better way to get a clear picture of the connected part than with a clear picture.

 ![Architecture chart of components](/from-vcs-to-user.png)